Merisola/airbnb-clone-project/README.md

 | **DevOps Engineers** | Handle CI/CD setup, manage cloud infrastructure and deployments, monitor server health, and ensure system reliability and performance.                  |
 | **Product Owner**    | Defines the feature set, aligns the product vision with stakeholder expectations, prioritizes the backlog, and ensures requirements are met.            |
 | **Scrum Master**     | Facilitates Agile ceremonies (stand-ups, retrospectives, sprint planning), removes blockers, and helps maintain team productivity and focus.            |

+## UI Component Patterns

+To ensure consistency and reusability across the application, we are planning to develop modular and responsive UI components.
+These components will follow best practices in design and will be used throughout the application to maintain a cohesive user interface.

+### Planned Components

+#### 1. Navbar
+- Contains the site logo, search bar, user navigation options, and a responsive hamburger menu for smaller screens.
+- Will be sticky at the top and adapt to mobile and desktop layouts.

+#### 2. Property Card
+- Displays a summary of a property: image, name, price, location, and rating.
+- Includes a favorite/like button.
+- Will be used in the Property Listing View to display multiple properties in a grid layout.

+#### 3. Footer
+- Contains links to site policies (privacy, terms), company information, and social media icons.
+- Designed to be minimal but informative, and responsive to all screen sizes.

+Each of these components will be built for reusability and maintainability, helping to speed up development and ensure visual consistency.